SpongePowered/SpongeDocs/source/contributing/implementation/datamanipulator.rst

 6. Register Processors
 ======================

 In order for Sponge to be able to use our manipulators and processors, we need to register them.
-This is done in the ``org.spongepowered.common.data.SpongeSerializationRegistry`` class.
-In the ``setupSerialization`` method there are two large blocks of registrations to which we add our processors.
+This is done in the ``DataRegistrar`` class.
+In the ``setupSerialization()`` method there are two large blocks of registrations to which we add our processors.

 DataProcessors
 ~~~~~~~~~~~~~~